Okay, beginners in any profession make mistakes, be it photography or any other profession. And there are some common mistakes that everyone makes.

 Making mistakes is not a big deal and it is the only path that lets you learn more and better.
 These mistakes are general and are not a big deal but you can keep them in mind next time you do a photoshoot.

 1. Not photographing close to home but only when you travel

-There are two types to it : One that feel comfortable photographing here at home and the other one that photograph away from home.
+There are two types to it : One that feels comfortable photographing here at home and the other one that photographs away from home.

-And this one of the common mistakes beginners make is, photographing only when they are away from home, while travelling to a new place or somewhere else.
+And this one of the common mistakes beginners make is, photographing only when they are away from home while traveling to a new place or somewhere else.

-Travel photography is great and it is understandable that you like to capture new places and aura but your skills get rusty if you only use them while travelling.
-You need to photograph here at home too because your photography skills needs dusting everyday.
+Travel photography is great and it is understandable that you like to capture new places and aura but your skills get rusty if you only use them while traveling.
+You need to photograph here at home too because your photography skills need dusting every day.

 When you are working on a new path, you need to get in deep with it because if you use them only when required, they won’t come out as good as they should.